tomaztk/2048_sql_game/README.md

 # T-SQL Code for popular 2048 Game
-This GitHub repository contains code samples that demonstrate how to create and use the procedures for 2048 Game using SQL Server Transact SQL (T-SQL) in your favorite editor
+This GitHub repository contains code samples that demonstrate how to create and use the procedures for 2048 Game using SQL Server Transact SQL (T-SQL) in your favorite editor.

+# What is 2048 game?
+This is the classical puzzle game, that is easy and fun to play.
+The objective of the game is to move the numbers (tiles in the matrix/board) in a way to combine them to create a tile with the number 2048.

 ![](/img/game2048.png)